Willie McGill

 William Vaness McGill (November 10, 1873 – August 29, 1944) was an American major league baseball pitcher.
 He played professionally for the Cleveland Infants, Cincinnati Kelly's Killers, St. Louis Browns, Cincinnati Reds, Chicago Colts, St. Louis Browns and the Philadelphia Phillies.

 Biography

 McGill was born in Atlanta and attended the University of Notre Dame.
-He played his first professional game with the Cleveland Infants on May 8, 1890.
+He played his first professional game with the Cleveland Infants on May 8, 1890, at the age of 16, and he remains the youngest player in major league history to start a game, to throw a complete game, and to record a complete game win.

 He pitched for seven years, with six different teams.
 His best year was with the 1891 St. Louis Browns when he had a 19–10 record with a 2.93 ERA.
 He finished his career with a 4.59 earned run average.
-He played his last game on June 12, 1896.
+He played his last Major League game on June 12, 1896, and would play minor league ball until 1905.

-McGill died on August 29, 1944 in Indianapolis, and is interred at Crown Hill Cemetery in Indianapolis.
+McGill died on August 29, 1944, in Indianapolis, and is interred at Crown Hill Cemetery in Indianapolis in Section 100, Lot 178.